Swimming For Back Pain Relief - Take The Plunge Today

 But there is one exception.

-Because of its intensity and physical demands the butterfly stroke is not recommended for people with lower back pain.
+Which is the the butterfly stroke, as because of its intensity and physical demands it's not recommended for people with lower back pain.

 As one study showed that intense swimming workouts using butterfly stroke by elite adolescent swimmers made their lower back pain worse.